taskrabbit/react-component-extension/README.md

 ## To create an Extension:

-Here we are defining a `UserConnection` extension, it allows to get the user information it allows you to call in your component, `this.props['UserConnection'].firstName` and `this.props['UserConnection'].lastName`.
+Here we are defining a `UserConnection` extension, it allows to get the user information it allows you to call in your component, `this.props['UserConnection'].variables.firstName` and `this.props['UserConnection'].variables.lastName`.
 If you want to refresh the user simply call `this.props['UserConnection'].refresh()`.
 You can pass `accountUrl` and `updateAccountUrl` as params of the Extension.